mcfitzgerald/ontology-project/SYSTEM_ARCHITECTURE.md

 ## Executive Summary

-The Ontology-Augmented Manufacturing Analytics System is a sophisticated conversational AI platform built on Google's Agent Development Kit (ADK) that bridges MES data with modern LLMs using an ontology as a semantc layer to unlock hidden value in operational data.
+The Ontology-Augmented Manufacturing Analytics System is a sophisticated conversational AI platform built on Google's Agent Development Kit (ADK) that bridges MES data with modern LLMs using an ontology as a semantic layer to unlock hidden value in operational data.
 While initially demonstrated in manufacturing analytics where it discovered $2.5M+ in optimization opportunities, the system's architecture is designed to be domain-agnostic and applicable to any industry with structured operational data.

+## Last Updated: July 2025

+### Major Architecture Simplification
+The system has undergone significant architectural simplification to leverage ADK's native capabilities more effectively:
+- **Unified Agent**: Single agent implementation serves both CLI and Web interfaces
+- **Minimal Tool Set**: Reduced to 3 core tools (SPARQL, Python Executor, Cache Manager)
+- **Dynamic Context Loading**: Progressive context loading based on analysis phase
+- **Native ADK Integration**: Full utilization of ADK's tool calling, state management, and callback patterns

 ## Proven Business Methodology